Kitchens are essentially the heart of the home; however, they are also one of the most susceptible areas to “intruders.”

 Additionally, applying vinegar to the suspected entry areas can help deter them.
 Follow the ant trail, and you should be able to find their entrance into the kitchen.
 Again, if these methods are ineffective, calling in professional help may be the only solution to remove the colonies effectively.

 Weevils are usually found hovering near dry foods in your kitchen.
 These tiny creatures make their way into pantries and are a regular cause of ruin for rice, cereals, and flour.

 As is the common solution for pest removal in the kitchen, keeping food securely locked away and cleaning the space is essential.
 If you find large quantities of weevils in a container, throw the contents out and wipe down the pantry shelves with vinegar to prevent further infestation.

 Additionally, you can opt to store your dry ingredients in the freezer, where the cold temperature will keep them away.

 Have Your Kitchen Free Of Pests

 Hopefully, you are a bit more prepared to tackle any pests that may pop up in your kitchen.
 Trust us; the best way to prevent them from taking up residence is by keeping your area clean and storing away food in a secure location.

-Keep these tips handy, and you will be prepared for anything that Mother Nature may throw at you.
-And for more severe infestations, don’t shy away from calling the professionals.
+Keep these tips handy, and you will be prepared for anything Mother Nature throws at you.
+And for more severe infestations, don’t hesitate to call the professionals.